fluxninja/aperture/blueprints/README.md

-# aperture-blueprints
+# Aperture Blueprints

-This repository provides a set of Aperture policies and pre-defined Grafana dashboards that can be used both as-is, and as examples to create your own custom policies for the Aperture controller.
+This directory provides a set of Aperture policies and pre-defined Grafana dashboards that can be used both as-is, and as examples to create your own custom policies for the Aperture controller.